Missouri University of Science and Technology: Parker Hall

 The construction of Parker Hall was completed in 1912.
 The building housed the campus library until the opening of the Curtis Laws Wilson Library.
-Parker Hall is one of three buildings (The Rolla building and Norwood Hall being the other two) that are from the school's first 50 years.
+Parker Hall is one of three buildings (the Rolla Building and Norwood Hall being the other two) that are from the school's first 50 years.
 As of April 2021, Parker Hall holds the Visitor Center, Admissions Office, Registrar, Student Financial Assistance, Accounting and Cashier's Office, and administrative offices.

 Jack Carney Puck and Plaza

 The Jack Carney Puck and Plaza is a small, circular stage in the center of the campus.
 It is used for many student events, and is particularly active during St. Patrick's Day festivities.
-The Puck is a common gathering area, and tours given to new students often start at the landmark.
-The stage is recarpeted each year to reflect the next "Best Ever" St. Patrick's Day.
 Reconstruction of the area around the Puck began in late 2020 to renovate the landmark in honor of former Chancellor John F. "Jack" Carney III.
-The campus landmark's dedication was celebrated in October 2021.

 Schrenk Hall

-Originally known as the New Chemistry Building and built in 1940, Schrenk Hall is home to the Chemistry and Biological Sciences departments.
+Built in 1938, Schrenk Hall is home to the Chemistry and Biological Sciences departments.
+The building's west wing was added in 1973.
+Walter T. Schrenk, after whom the building is named, was a chemistry professor from 1923 to 1961 and a former department chair.

 Solar Village

 Officially opened in December 2010, the Solar Village consists of four entries by Missouri S&T in the U.S. Department of Energy Solar Decathlon.
 Students, staff, faculty, and donors of Missouri S&T designed, constructed, and competed homes in each of the first four Decathlons including the Solar House in 2002, the Prairie House in 2005, the Solar House in 2007, and the Show-Me House in 2009.
 In 2012, the Solar Village was one of two highlights in a video short that won recognition from Second Nature and a Climate Leadership Award for the campus.
-In 2014, the Solar Village was expanded to include a microgrid system and an electric car charging station, and in 2016, Missouri S&T announced a second, EcoVillage, composed of Decathlon entries including the 2013 Chameleon House and the 2015 Nest Home.
+In 2014, the Solar Village was expanded to include a microgrid system and an electric car charging station.
+In 2016, Missouri S&T announced a second, EcoVillage, composed of Decathlon entries including the 2013 Chameleon House and the 2015 Nest Home.

+Straumanis-James Hall

+Straumanis-James Hall houses the Missouri S&T Materials Research Center.
+The building, which honors Martin E. Straumanis and William "Bill" James, includes about 30,000 square feet of laboratory and office space.
+Research conducted here led directly to the founding of two successful companies, Brewer Science and Mo-Sci.
+Patents for research conducted in Straumanis-James Hall produce more than 90% of the campus revenue from licensing.